13th March 2020 - 17th March 2020

 If we know one thing in Ireland, it’s food!
 Ireland punches above its weight in this sector and the food scene in Ireland and its capital city Dublin has exploded with a delicious trail of exciting restaurants, gastro-pubs, coffee shops and bakeries.
 If you are looking to experience lunch in town after the parade, we recommend exploring The Bailey on Duke Street, The Hairy Lemon on Stephen Street Lower or for a tradtional Irish pub experience, try Toners or Doheny & Nesbitt's.

-After the parade, warm yourself up with a whiskey in the Dingle Whiskey Bar on Nassau Street before getting back on the shuttle bus at St. Stephen's Green North to return for more celebrations at The Marker.
+After the parade, warm yourself up with a whiskey in the Dingle Whiskey Bar on Nassau Street before returning to The Marker for more celebrations.

-Using music, spoken word, visual art, literature, film, theatre, street performance and circus, this year’s festival celebrates Ireland’s world-renowned and deep-rooted connection with storytelling by bringing ancient tales and contemporary narratives to life.
+Using music, spoken word, visual art, literature, film, theatre, street performance and circus, this year’s festival celebrates both traditional and contemporary Ireland.

 The St. Patrick’s Festival parade is without a doubt the highlight of the multi-day celebration.
 Every year national and international street theatre and pageant companies present their magnificent creations and artistic interpretations of the annual theme.
 Additionally, bands will bring dynamic rhythms and uplifting musical scores to Dublin’s streets.

-Kicking off at noon from Parnell Street, the parade will head along O’Connell Street and Dame Street before travelling around St. Patrick’s Cathedral and ending at Kevin Street.
+Kicking off at noon from O'Connell Street, the parade will head along O’Connell Street East and on to Westmoreland Street, before travelling around St. Patrick’s Cathedral and ending at Kevin Street.
 In total, the parade last approximately 2 hours, but if you stay in one spot, it will all pass in 45 minutes.